elangovana/prostate_cancer/README.md

-## Run sub challenge 1b -  time to event for patients.
+## Run sub challenge 1b -  Time to event for patients.

 To run in test mode to predict time to event for the test or leaderboard data